 1. Admiral Group

-The Admiral Group is the largest auto insurance company in the UK with more than 17% of the car insurance market, underwriting policies through their Admiral, Bell, Diamond, elephant.co.uk and Gladiator brands.
+The Admiral Group is the largest auto insurance company in the UK with around 11% of the motor insurance market, underwriting policies through their Admiral, Bell, Diamond, elephant.co.uk and Gladiator brands.
 Technically speaking, Admiral is the trading name of EUI Limited.

 - Fitch rating: A

-While Aviva's general insurance business lacks scale, they are trying to target multi-cover policies and grow through the price comparison website (PCW) market.
+While Aviva's general, direct car insurance business lacks scale, they are trying to target multi-cover policies and grow through the price comparison website (PCW) market—and to great success because they've moved from the #3 spot in 2022 to the #2 spot in 2023.
 Depending on where you live, you may see their Quotemehappy.com brand with some of the cheapest rates on offer on PCWs.
-They also sell through their One Call and General Accident brands, making Aviva the third largest company in the UK car insurance market.
+They also sell through their General Accident brand, making Aviva the third largest underwriter in the UK car insurance market.
+(And in 2020 the Aviva brand launched on UK price comparison websites as well.)

 Quick Takeaway: Depending on where you live, Quotemehappy may be one of the cheapest prices you find for cover.
 However if you’ve had an accident in the past 5 years, you may receive a less favorable price from Aviva than you'd find elsewhere.